enasequence/enaBrowserTools/README.md

   -i, --index           Download CRAM index files with submitted CRAM files,
                         if any (default is false).
 This flag is ignored for fastq and sra format options.
-  -a ASPERA, --aspera ASPERA
-                        Use the aspera command line client to download, instead of FTP, with the provided settings file.
+  -a, --aspera          Use the aspera command line client to download,
+                        instead of FTP.
+  -as ASPERA_SETTINGS, --aspera-settings ASPERA_SETTINGS
+                        Use the provided settings file, will otherwise check for environment variable or default settings file location.
   -t, --subtree         Include subordinate taxa (taxon subtree) when querying
                         with NCBI tax ID (default is false) -v, --version         show program's version number and exit
 ```

+# Tips

+From version 1.4, when downloading read data if you use the default format (that is, don't use the format option), the scripts will look for available files in the following priority: submitted, sra, fastq.

 # Problems